-By adhering to an appropriately conservative investment approach, the Investment Committee was able to produce solid performance without sacrificing its commitment to safety, liquidity, and long-term portfolio objectives.
-The majority of the Authority's Short-Term and Long-Term portfolios - measured on a total return basis - have outperformed their benchmarks over the past 3-year and since inception periods.
+The Investment Committee was able to produce strong outperformance without sacrificing its commitment to safety, liquidity, and long-term portfolio objectives.
+The majority of the Authority's Short-Term and Long-Term portfolios - measured on a total return basis - have outperformed their benchmarks over the past 1-year, 3-year and since inception periods.